mdomlop/mdl-scripts/README.md

 # mdl-scripts

-Useful scripts for mdl and maybe for you
+Useful scripts for mdl (myself) and maybe for you.

+A handful of scripts to perform simple functions that I usually do on my system.

+They are not very well documented, but they do their job.